Dynamic Structural Operational Semantics: Introduction

-Compared to the normal flow of control and change of additional data that the execution of the program does, we view a dynamic upgrade as a contextual \textit{jump} to a possibly completely different static structure (i.e., data content).
+A second observation is that compared to the normal flow of control and change of additional data that the execution of the program does, we view a dynamic upgrade as a contextual \textit{jump} to a possibly completely different static structure (i.e., data content).
 This, in consequence, can completely alter the execution of the program.
 Moreover, these jumps are strongly knit to the upgrade information, which is regarded as outside the scope of the executing program, being externally provided.
+If normal program execution changes to the static structures are captured by the \textit{morphisms} in the MSOS style, the jumps will be captured in DSOS using \textit{endo\-functors}, a concept of higher abstraction, which are still seen as morphisms in an appropriate category, as we explain later on.